zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

 Except... not quite.
 I first tried setting it to a random read/write kernel address and that got me a little further, but the percpu data contains pointers that the kernel will try to dereference which just becomes double faulting again.

-So setting it to some random address wasn't going to cut it, I figured the most stable option would be to just user space gsbase to kernel gsbase so that when the vulnerability triggered the kernel would be running with the gsbase it expected.
+So setting it to some random address wasn't going to cut it, I figured the most stable option would be to just set user space gsbase to kernel gsbase so that when the vulnerability triggered the kernel would be running with the gsbase it expected.

 One small problem, kernel gsbase is in physmap... how am I supposed to know where that is? and while I'm at it how am I supposed to know where the kernel itself is?
 I had been debugging with KASLR disabled, but for remote I'll need leaks somehow...